stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/formfield/get_ownhelp/_index.md

 ---
+title: Aspose::Words::Fields::FormField::get_OwnHelp method
-title: get_OwnHelp
+linktitle: get_OwnHelp
 second_title: Aspose.Words for C++ API Reference
-description: Specifies the source of the text that's displayed in a message box when a form field has the focus and the user presses F1.
+description: Aspose::Words::Fields::FormField::get_OwnHelp method.
+Specifies the source of the text that's displayed in a message box when a form field has the focus and the user presses F1 in C++.
 type: docs
 weight: 196
 url: /cpp/aspose.words.fields/formfield/get_ownhelp/